FRAP - Firefighting Residency Apprenticeship Program

 In addition, once fundamental training is complete, Firefighters will work a minimum of 10 hours of duty in station per month to further strengthen their knowledge, skills and experience with day to day fire station operations.

 As a requirement for acceptance into the program, applications will be forwarded to our program partners at the Pomeroy Kananaskis Mountain Lodge to obtain employment and residency within Kananaskis for the duration of the program.
 (Employment & residency are a mandatory requirement for participation in the program).
 When completing your application, simply indicate on page 2 which areas within the hotel are of interest to you or that you may have experience or skills in.
 As part of your employment with Pomeroy, you’ll be partnered up in staff accommodations with another member of our program.
 You will also have access to the great programs and amenities available to Pomeroy staff including: discounts at Marriot properties and discounts on experience packages like sky diving, skiing, rafting, caving and more!

 Take the next step to start your fire service career!

 Fill out our application form and return it by January 31st 2019

 FRAP Application Form

-All applicants will be required to attend a Meet & Greet Information Session on Thursday February 1st at the Delta Kananaskis Lodge.
+All applicants will be required to attend a Meet & Greet Information Session on Friday February 1st at the Pomeroy Kananaskis Mountain Lodge.

 Successful applicants will be contacted for our selection process.